BluePhi09/containerized-qdevice/README.md

 This project was heavily inspired by the work done in [Sysadminfromhell/corosyncdevice](https://github.com/Sysadminfromhell/corosyncdevice).
 Many ideas and concepts were adapted and built upon to create this solution.
 A big thank you to the original authors for their contributions to the community!

 ## Disclaimer
-This project is not officially affiliated with Proxmox and Docker.
+This project is not officially affiliated with Proxmox and/or Docker.
 Use it at your own risk.